SeACo-Paraformer: A Non-Autoregressive ASR System with Flexible and Effective Hotword Customization Ability

 However, each of the aforementioned methods has its own respective shortcomings.
 The vanilla CLAS does not demonstrate consistent effectiveness - the label insertion strategy proposed in \cite{pundak2018deep} is not applicable to all E2E systems.
 Additionally, implicit modeling make it hard to decouple the general ASR modeling and contextual modeling when the system encounters bad cases.
 Apparently, comparing to CLAS and its extensions, CIF ColDec has a more intuitive and controllable hotword predicting process and training for the external parameters is decoupled from ASR model.
-On the other hand, the ASR backbone it employs does not attain the high accuracy of attention-encoder-decoder~(AED) models.
-Moreover, all of these methods suffer from significant decreases in hotword recall ability as the input hot word list expands.
+On the other hand, the ASR backbone it employs does not attain the high accuracy as attention-encoder-decoder~(AED) models.
 Such factors motivate us to propose a novel hotword customization enabled ASR system: \textbf{Se}mantic-\textbf{A}ugmented \textbf{Co}ntextual \textbf{Paraformer}~(SeACo-Paraformer).
 We adopt Paraformer~\cite{gao2022paraformer} as our backbone model, which serves as a highly efficient NAR model while also maintaining the high accuracy of mainstream AED models.
-More importantly, CIF is used in the modeling, which makes it possible to conduct a more complex CIF based hotword prediction comparing to CIF ColDec.
-To address the issue of performance decrease resulting from an expanding hotword list, we propose attention score filtering~(ASF) to filter the large scale incoming hotwords.
+The parallel decoder inside Paraformer allow us to deploy a more complex customization modeling strategy based on CIF ColDec.
+To address the issue of performance decrease resulting from an expanding hotword list, we use attention score filtering~(ASF) to filter the large scale incoming hotwords.
 We conduct a series of experiments over large scale industrial data to validate the performace of SeACo-Paraformer and ASF.
 The paper is structured as follows: Section 2 provides a brief introduction to the adopted CIF and Paraformer.
 Section 3 presents a detailed introduction to SeACo-Paraformer, including training, inference, and other techniques.
 Section 4 presents the experimental setup and results, while Section 5 analyzes the performance of the models.
 Finally, Section 6 concludes the paper.